-Holders of record of our common stock as of the close of business on March 19, 2010, the record date for the Annual Meeting, are entitled to notice of, and to vote at, the Annual Meeting.
+Holders of record of our common stock as of the close of business on January 24, 2011, the record date for the Annual Meeting, are entitled to notice of, and to vote at, the Annual Meeting.
 Whether or not you expect to be present in person at the Annual Meeting, please sign the enclosed proxy and return it promptly in the envelope provided, or vote via the Internet or telephone.
 Instructions are shown on the proxy card.

-We have enclosed our annual report on Form 10-K for the year ended September 30, 2009, proxy statement and a proxy card.
-Please sign the enclosed proxy and return it promptly in the envelope provided, or vote via the Internet or telephone.
+Please sign the enclosed proxy card and return it promptly in the envelope provided, or vote via the Internet or telephone.
 Thank you for your support of Fifth Street Finance Corp.

-THE BOARD OF DIRECTORS, INCLUDING THE INDEPENDENT DIRECTORS, UNANIMOUSLY RECOMMENDS THAT YOU VOTE " \underline{FOR} " EACH OF THE PROPOSALS.
+THE BOARD OF DIRECTORS, INCLUDING THE INDEPENDENT DIRECTORS, UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF THE PROPOSALS.